-Situated along the Alpine Loop Back Country Byway in Hinsdale County, Colorado, the mining camp of Sherman sat an elevation of 9,560 feet.
+Situated along the Alpine Loop Back Country Byway in Hinsdale County, Colorado, the mining camp of Sherman sat at an elevation of 9,560 feet.
 It was named for Sherman Williams who first came to the area in 1875.
 The town was platted with wide streets and alleyways in 1877.

 A number of rich ore strikes were made in the 1870s and early 1880s, bringing a number of people to the community.
 Area mines included the New Hope, Smile of Fortune, and Minnie Lee, which yielded large quantities of gold and silver.
 But, the largest mine was the Black Wonder located on a hillside just north of town.
 Within just a few years the Black Wonder Mine and Mill became the mainstay of the community.

 In 1881, the Sherman House Hotel was established which provided accommodations and a well-stocked saloon.
-The same year, a general stored opened.
+The same year, a general store opened.
 The town also had a post office that operated intermittently during the years that Sherman was active.
-Much of the community’s activity centered around one large building which housed a dormitory, a butcher shop and slaughterhouse, and bakery.
+Much of the community’s activity centered around one large building which housed a dormitory, a butcher shop and slaughterhouse, and a bakery.